karthickselvendran/react-optimize/README.md

 -useCallback: to memoize function we can use this.
 Will trigger function if parameter changes only

+-useMemo: to optimize

 pending:

--useMemo: needs to analyse and update the logic
+-usecallback - check why warning shows when put value in dependency array